JunqiangZheng/Metagenomics_Analysis/18S_Metagenomics_of_tree_fungi.md

             -   [Calculate Alpha diversity](#calculate-alpha-diversity)
         -   [Working with the merged
             dataset](#working-with-the-merged-dataset)
-    -   [Taxonomic assignemnts or reads with BWA and BLAST](#taxonomic-assignemnts-or-reads-with-bwa-and-blast)
+    -   [Taxonomic assignemnts of reads with BWA and BLAST](#taxonomic-assignemnts-of-reads-with-bwa-and-blast)
         -   [March 11 2021](#march-11-2021)
         -   [April 8 2021](#april-8-2021)
             -   [Read length distribution of database